carletes/namespaces-in-operation/docs/preface.md

 Ubah's post][ifeanyi-post].

 The code presented here is a Rust rewrite of the original authors' sample programs.
-All sample progams can be built using `cargo`:
+All sample programs can be built using `cargo`:

 ```text
 $ cargo build